Tuition & Financial Aid

 Lunches at CHS are included in tuition.
 Parents are asked to cover any additional costs for books, iPads, supplies, uniforms, school photos, athletic practice gear, clubs, and Student Government social activities.

 The overhead expenses of the school do not diminish with the departure of some students during the course of a year.
-Upon acceptance of an Enrollment Agreement by CHS, parents become obligated to pay the tuition for the full academic year.
+Upon acceptance of a Continuous Enrollment Agreement by CHS, parents become obligated to pay the tuition for the full academic year.
 No portion of tuition paid or outstanding will be refunded or canceled in the event of absence, withdrawal or dismissal of a student.
 By signing the enrollment agreement, parents oblige themselves to pay, to the extent permitted by law, the school’s costs for enforcing the collection of tuition and fees including, without limitation, attorney’s fees and expenses.
 Please refer to your enrollment agreement for more detailed information.